 - Using 5/8″ screws attach the four Flat Brace Brackets across the seam where the two sections of your DIY L Shaped Desk meet.

-- Now line up the desk components so they are square to the wall and have the overhang you like.
+- Line up the desk components so they are square to the wall and have the overhang you like.

 - If your floors aren’t level then you may need to use some wood shims on the top of one to bring it to level.
 We had to shim above the right side and below the top of the desk.
 We were able to measure and buy a piece of trim thick enough (about 1/4″) that we cut to length.